RootBugs/k4rn-portfolio/docs/ARCHITECTURE.md

-2. Action is dispatched to the handler
+2. Action is dispatched to the handler  <!-- note: refactor -->